Rachael Bailey-Frost, Talent Manager

 I speak to a lot of people daily who are not sure if a role in recruitment is right for them.
-Most of these people have either had a bad experience in a recruitment/sales role themselves or know someone else in their network who has.
-However, the sector has progressed enormously in recent times; Consultancies have recognised the need to conduct good business to create solid relationships with both clients and candidates and the importance of providing long-lasting, rewarding careers for their own employees.
+Most people don't know that the sector has progressed enormously in recent times; Consultancies have recognised the need to conduct good business to create solid relationships with both clients and candidates and the importance of providing long-lasting, rewarding careers for their own employees.

 A Recruitment Consultant learns – quickly – how to work under pressure; you are given targets and with support, you are expected to hit them.
 Yes, it can sometimes mean that you have a stressful day; it is unlikely that everything will go your way all the time, but it also means you can easily measure your performance.
 It is clear which areas you are performing well in and which you need to improve on/invest more time in.